decodewidwaiz/VisionAi/README.md

-#  VisionAI – Currency and object Detection for Visually Impaired
+#  VisionAI – Currency and object detection for Visually Impaired

 > _“See value.
 Hear value.
 Know value — instantly.”_